 What is it?

 A community of practice is a peer forum, not a master class, supervision or a training program.
 Each session is an open co-learning peer environment which offers the space for discussion and expansion, and perhaps practice with your peers.
 Each session will be facilitated by a community member host to offer structure, keep time and ensure any notes that need to be shared are captured.
-From time-to-time, Tammy Turner, EMCC Master Practitioner Team Coach, and/or other internationally recognised team coaches may attend to enrich the session by offering their wisdom on a topic; though not as hosts, supervisors or trainers.
+From time-to-time, Tammy Turner, EMCC Master Practitioner Team Coach and ICF ACTC, and/or other internationally recognised team coaches may attend to enrich the session by offering their wisdom on a topic; though not as hosts, supervisors or trainers.

 What are the benefits?